 - Individual Treble Buttons.
 These are played in succession by the right hand to get the tune's melody and melodic rhythm.

 As you hold the accordion to play, the treble buttons, providing the melody, are on your right, and the bass and chord buttons, which can enhance the rhythm and contribute to the tune's harmonic content, are on your left.
 The treble buttons are usually numbered from 1 to 11 (outside row) and from 1 to 10 (inside row), where 1 is the button near the chin.

 The layout for the very common (at least, in Newfoundland and Labrador) G-C and A-D accordions are shown below.
-The numbers with the treble notes are referenced to octave groupings on the piano (C4 corresponds to the piano's middle C, for example).

-For the moment we will ignore the left-hand (except for the air button), and also ignore the top button on each row, focusing instead on buttons 2 to 11 of the outside treble row and buttons 2 to 10 on the inside row.
+For the moment we will ignore the left-hand (except for the air lever or button), and also ignore the top button on each row, focusing instead on buttons 2 to 11 of the outside treble row and buttons 2 to 10 on the inside row.
 At this stage you do not even need to be concerned about the names of the notes as our button-number notation will represent them more simply.
 We'll come back to these diagrams on the "intermediate" page where we will focus on rhythmic beats using the left-hand outer row, and on accidentals using the top treble buttons.
 On the "advanced" button-layout page we will focus on harmony using the left-side inner row and right-side chords.

 These diagrams were created by Lester Bailey, and are found on an excellent UK melodeon site (their name for our button accordions).
 If interested, CLICK HERE to check out their button-layout drawings for other accordions.
 It will open in a separate window, so you can easily move back and forth between sites.